EurecatAcademyLab/local_classroom_teams/README.md

 If you have any questions, doubts or suggestions, please do not hesitate to contact us.

 ## Installing via uploaded ZIP file ##
-** This plugin does NOT depend on an additional plugin.

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.